 Buy online pickup in store has been a popular – if not universal – tactic for essential retailers to operate through the pandemic.

-Now comes some data from ACI Worldwide quantifies some of that activity.
+Now comes some data from ACI Worldwide that quantifies some of that activity.

 While many merchants initially implemented the buy online, pick up in store (BOPIS) delivery channel during the pandemic, those that already had this option available pre-COVID-19 experienced an increase of 70 percent by volume and 58 percent by value in 2020.
 However, BOPIS fraud has also seen a significant increase, with a 7 percent fraud attempt rate compared to 4.6 percent with other delivery channels.